Buying Insurance Direct vs. Through an Agent: Pros and Cons

-Buying insurance direct vs. through an agent each comes with pros and cons.
-Agents may try to sell you more coverage than you need or have higher rates to accommodate commissions.
-However, agents can provide useful assistance if you aren't sure where to start with buying a car insurance policy.
+Are insurance brokers cheaper?
+Not necessarily.
+Buying insurance direct vs. through an agent or broker comes with pros and cons.
+Agents may try to sell you more coverage than you need at higher rates to accommodate commissions but can provide useful assistance if you have questions when buying car insurance.

 Save Money by Comparing Insurance Quotes